 Dry Needling vs. Acupuncture: Is There a Difference?

 Most people are familiar with acupuncture, or at least are familiar with what it looks like or entails.
 But what about dry needling?
-Fewer people have heard of this treatment for pain relief despite it’s medically proven benefits.
+Fewer people have heard of this treatment for pain relief despite it’s medically proven benefits, so in collaboration with our friends from The Marketing Heaven, we promote this treatment on social media to bring it closer to our users.
 Dry needling is one of many services offered by our chiropractors here at Sonnier Chiropractic Clinic in Baton Rouge.
 So, maybe you’re wondering: is dry needling the same thing as acupuncture?
 What’s the difference?

 Acupuncture is based on traditional Chinese (Eastern) medicine in which a licensed acupuncturist sticks hair-thin solid or hypodermic needles (that are empty) into specific points of the body in an attempt to heal an underlying issue.